-- Climb: Climbs Gently
+Climb: Climbs Gently

-- Lowest Elevation: 2000 ft
+Lowest Elevation: 2000 ft

-- Highest Elevation: 2001 ft
+Highest Elevation: 2001 ft

-- Starting point: Parking area just before bridge on Huskins Branch Road, about 8 miles from Marion, NC.
+Starting Point: Parking area just before bridge on Huskins Branch Road, about 8 miles from Marion, NC.

-Just after you start the hike, you'll cross a muddy seep, and then see a grand boulder on your right like a sentinel guarding the waterfall's valley.
+Just after you start the hike, you'll see a grand boulder on your right like a sentinel guarding the waterfall's valley.
 There are many of these boulders and angled rock slabs along the way, and most of them are covered with moss and lichens.
 Look closely at one of these rocks, and you will likely see lots of embedded mica.
 Mica is a group of silicate minerals composed of varying amounts of aluminum, potassium, magnesium, iron and - believe it or not - water.
 In fact, most rocks and minerals contain trace amounts of water, even deep within.

 To see the old mica mine, cross the creek below the falls.
 A trail leads downstream on the other side of the creek for a few feet, then turns into a large gully cut into the mountainside.
 Follow this gully uphill for a few more feet to the entrance of the old mine tunnel leading downhill and into the mountainside.
-The walls of the gully tower 50' above you on both sides.
+The walls of the gully tower 50 ft above you on both sides.
 A vertical shaft leading into the tunnel leaves an "unnatural bridge" of sorts hanging in midair above you.
 Water drips from above, and the tunnel is filled with water.

 Although the tunnel is not vertical, so you don't have to worry about falling straight in, don't enter the water.
 It looks to be very deep.
 There may be the possibility of falling rock as well - especially during freezing and thawing weather.
 Be very alert and careful in this area.